 - Blazing fast sign-up – I had an account open in 2 to 3 minutes

-- $25 bonus when you open an account with $100+ – and it posts within a day or two
+- $75 bonus when you open an account and make two direct deposits of $500 each – and it posts within a day or two

 Because of these features, I’m considering making SoFi Money my everyday checking account, even though it’s online-only.
 For over a decade, I’ve banked with Chase and can’t remember the last time I visited a branch.